akiitr/akiitr.github.io/_posts/2020-05-10-why-and-how-i-created-this-blog.md

 ---
 layout: post
 title: Why?
 And How? of this blog.
-subtitle: Why and How I created this blog? -Author
+subtitle: Why and How I created this blog?
 gh-repo: akiitr/akiitr.github.io
 gh-badge: [star, fork, follow]
 tags: [test]